khqe/eclipse/README.md

 ---

 ### Usefull Commands
-* You have to enter them out of the screen
+* You have to enter these out of the screen session

 **Check account info:**
 ```bash